0

 313 MPa Yield · 104 MPa Design Threshold

-For 6061-T6 aluminum builds, LFI’s sample documentation references a yield strength of 313 MPa.
-A conservative design stress threshold of 104 MPa represents approximately one-third of that yield reference.
+For 6061-T6 aluminum builds, LFI references a 313 MPa yield strength and keeps the design stress target at 104 MPa, about one-third of that yield reference.

 This gives the simulation a clear engineering target: the reviewed stress result should remain below the defined material-based design threshold for the relevant load case.